RRZE-HPC/likwid/doc/applications/likwid-perfctr.md

 \anchor Marker_API
 <H1>Marker API</H1>
 The Marker API enables measurement of user-defined code regions in order to get deeper insight what is happening at a specific point in the application.
-The Marker API itself has 6 commands.
+The Marker API itself has 8 commands.
 In order to activate the Marker API, the code must be compiled with <CODE>-DLIKWID_PERFMON</CODE>.
 If the code is compiled without this define, the Marker API functions perform no operation and cause no overhead.
-You can also run code compiled with the define without measurements but a message will be printed.<BR>
+You can also run code compiled with LIKWID_PERFMON defined without measurements but a message will be printed.<BR>
-Even pure serial applications have to call LIKWID_MARKER_THREADINIT to initialize the accessDaemon or the direct accesses.
+Even pure serial applications have to call LIKWID_MARKER_THREADINIT to initialize the accessDaemon or the direct accesses.<BR>
+The names for the regions can be freely chosen but <I>whitespaces are not allowed</I>.
 <H2>C/C++ Code</H2>
 <H3>Original code</H3>
 <CODE>